 As your blog/website grows in content, traffic, and scope, the frequency of attacks to hack into your site and inject malware grows alongside.
 A security plugin like iTheme Security or WordFence is great, but for heavy-duty attacks, you need heavy-duty protection.
 Sucuri is one of the best website security solutions out there, and it’s definitely worth the yearly investment.
 You can sleep better knowing that even if someone tried to do something malicious to your site, Sucuri has your back!

 An email list is your best friend.
 Period.
 If you’re a blogger or a small business (or any size business) owner, freelancer, entrepreneur, whatever have you, you need to start an email list as soon as possible.
 In fact, I’d say that you need to start an email list even before you set up your website/blog!

 There are a lot of email marketing platforms out there.
-Some are free to start, others paid from day-1.
-I personally prefer ConvertKit, a paid platform (it does have a month-long free trial period), especially for bloggers, because this platform makes creating multiple forms, multiple sequences or automation for different opt-in freebies, super easy!
+My favorite, however, is ConvertKit, especially for bloggers, because this platform makes creating multiple forms, multiple sequences or automation for different opt-in freebies, super easy!
 As a blogger, you’ll likely want to offer more than one opt-in incentive scattered across different blog posts.
 The ConvertKit platform is super intuitive and makes offering these different incentives simple and stress-free.